 4. Start With The End.

-Don’t hesitate to take coding challenges.
+Don’t hesitate to take on coding challenges.
 I like to take challenges because they let me know if I have understood the chapter well enough to hop on to the next.

 5. Get The Source Code for the Programming Book.

-It is far much better to know and try out what you are going to build first before you actually start building it.
+It is far better to know and try out what you are going to build first before you start building it.
 That’s why tutorials on creating popular software that we use day by day tend to be people’s favorite because sometimes while using the app or website you may have asked yourself how it was built.

 6. Code Along!